 These are questions that may be commonly asked by patients and/ or carers.

 You can, but funding will be required from your local Trust or Clinical Commissioning Group (CCG).
 In England, there are specialist services for OCD and regional centres for depression, and someone will usually only be referred to us if they have been seen by a specialist service and an opinion on suitability for neurosurgery is being requested.
+You are likely to be able to get intensive treatment (if required) via these specialist services.

 Like other specialist services, there is an expectation that treatments normally available in secondary care will have already been tried.
 In short, people usually need to have tried (and failed to respond to) the following: